types of porcelain tiles

 Next, we’ll look at some of the looks and bodies of porcelain tiles to have a complete understanding of this versatile material.

-Classification by Porcelain Tile Looks
+Porcelain Tile Types by Looks

 Marble-Look Porcelain Tiles